 Sustainable football stadium

 The substructure was supplied by the Austrian manufacturer AEROCOMPACT.
-The solar system was designed and installed by Washington-based solar company New Columbia Solar.
+The solar panel system was designed and installed by Washington-based solar panel company New Columbia Solar.
 "As big D.C.
 United fans, our team was very excited about the project and thrilled to be able to bring clean energy to their home stadium," says Becca Browne, marketing and communications manager at New Columbia Solar.

 On the trapezoidal metal canopy, New Columbia Solar mounted the solar modules using AEROCOMPACT's TL25 trapezoidal bridges and EL05 height adapter.
-"When New Columbia Solar approached us with the stadium project, we knew our TL25 trapezoidal sheet metal bridges were the perfect solution for the metal canopy," explains DeeAnn Guthrie, vice president of business development, East Coast, at AEROCOMPACT.
+"When New Columbia Solar approached us with the stadium project, we knew our TL25 trapezoidal sheet metal bridges were the perfect solution for the metal canopy," explains DeeAnn Guthrie, vice president of business development, East Coast Reigon, at AEROCOMPACT.

-At about 33.5 meters, the roof overhang on the north side of the field is just below the height limit for commercial buildings in the borough.
+At about 33.5 meters, the roof overhang on the north side of the field is just below the height limit for commercial buildings in the area.
 Installers had to use ladders, hoists and a crane to move the equipment to the site.
 "AEROCOMPACT's lightweight aluminum short rails were much easier to lift, maneuver and install on the roof than traditional mounting rails," Guthrie points out.

 Before New Columbia Solar installed the modules, installers were able to install the substructure.
 The combination of the TL25 with the EL05 height adapter also creates the necessary space under the solar panels to mount and wire the optimizer mount.
 To prevent fans from getting wet from potential leaks in the roof during a game, New Columbia Solar sealed it with an EPDM roof membrane.